-2.3.2 Techniques for Estimating Likelihood and Impact
+2.3.2.
+Techniques for Estimating Likelihood and Impact

-NISTIR 8286 highlights the need for improved risk analysis when estimating and recording the likelihood and impact of cybersecurity events and monitoring to ensure that risks remain within acceptable parameters.29 To improve enterprise risk estimation accuracy and consistency, CSRM practitioners are encouraged to explore the use of tools and processes that support measurable and meaningful risk analysis and reporting.
+1285 IR 8286 highlights the need for improved risk analysis when estimating and recording the 1286 likelihood and impact of cybersecurity events and monitoring to ensure that risks remain within 1287 acceptable parameters.
+29 To improve enterprise risk estimation accuracy and consistency, 1288 CSRM practitioners are encouraged to explore the use of tools and processes that support 1289 measurable and meaningful risk analysis and reporting.

 Some analysis techniques are based on estimates from subject matter experts' (SMEs) experience and knowledge.
 Some methods, such as this SME estimation, can be subjective.
-Other methods are more objective and based on analytical considerations, statistical analysis, and scenario modeling, as well as potentially drawing on knowledge of previous events.